Home

 • And knew her not Until she had brought forth her firstborn Son: and he called His name, Jesus!"

 He "Knew her not" (didn't have physical sexual union with her) until she had brought forth her Firstborn, which was Jesus.
 From this statement, it is clear that He knew her (in the biblical sense) AFTER the birth of Jesus.
-As a practical example, if someone were to say that they took a wife, but didn't consummate the marriage until after January, and in reply I stated that this means they never consummated the marriage, you would think that ridiculous.
+As a practical example, if someone were to say that they took a wife, but didn't consummate the marriage until after January, and I relayed the message to you stating that this actually means that they never consummated the marriage, you would think that a ridiculous conclusion on my part.
 Would you not?
-And you'd be right.
-But this is exactly what the Roman Catholic Church teaches in regards to the above passages of scripture.
+And you'd be right!
+But this is exactly what the Roman Catholic Church teaches in regards to the Matthew 1:24-25 passages of scripture.

-That anyone can read all these scriptures and still believe that Mary was a perpetual virgin is a testimony not to scripture, but to the indoctrination of traditions.
-To believe this, they must ignore or wrest scriptures that say Mary was the Mother of Jesus' Brethren, ignore scriptures that say Jesus was the brethren of Mary's children, and ignore scripture which says Joseph knew (in the Biblical sense of union) her not "until" after the birth of the firstborn (Jesus).
-And that's just for starters!
+And indeed, that anyone could read all these scriptures and still believe that Mary was a perpetual virgin, is a testimony not to scripture--but to the indoctrination of traditions.
+To believe this, they must circumvent or wrest scriptures that say Mary was the "Mother" of Jesus' Brethren, scriptures that say Jesus was the brethren of Mary's children, scriptures that say Jesus was the son of Mary, and scriptures that say Joseph knew (in the Biblical sense of union) Mary not "until" after the birth of the firstborn (Jesus).
+And that's just for starters.

-The deeper question is not, "was Mary a perpetual virgin," (no scripture says that), but why should/would she be?
-Mary was a Chosen vessel, not a deity!
-Is there anything wrong with Joseph and Mary having more children?
-It was a perfectly normal thing for a husband and a wife to do.
-In fact, it would be abnormal for them not to do (1st Corinthians 7:3-5).
+The deeper question is not "was Mary a perpetual virgin," because no scripture says or implies that she was.
+The bigger question is, why should/would she be required to be?
+Mary was a Chosen vessel, not a deity.
+Is there anything wrong with Joseph taking His wife Mary and having more children?
+It is a perfectly normal thing for a righteous husband and a wife to do, is it not?
+In fact, it would be abnormal for them not to do (1st Corinthians 7:3-5) this.

 Matthew 12:46